gekkoe/sorted/README.md

 * I tried to make as few assumptions about the nature of the data files as possible.
-The design spec said that I could assume that the values would not contain other delimiters, but I found that for the sake of the code's logic and testing it was sometimes simpler to just filter out that possibilty.
+The design spec said that I could assume that the values would not contain other delimiters, but I found that for the sake of the code's logic and testing it was sometimes simpler to just filter out that possibility.
 * I've limited the range of acceptable dates to the years 1 through 9999.
 I tried with the built-in MIN and MAX dates but there are some off-by-one bugs and sign switching that happen with the M/d/yyyy formatter once the year numbers